Product-Live/data-factory-task-example/README.md

 }'
 ```

-6. Check the result of the task
+6. Check the result of the job execution

 ```bash
 curl -X 'GET' \